James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 Dyson solved this issue by tweaking the brush and adding combs above it.

-The V15 brush is thicker with these protrusions underneath the bristles.
+The V15 brush features thicker bristles with protrusions underneath.

 These enhancements improved its anti-tangle capability.
-It was one of the best options for resisting hair tangles from long strands above twelve inches (even on carpet).
+It was one of the best options for resisting hair tangles from long strands, even those above twelve inches (on carpet).

 The airflow increase helps pick up, so it’s another factor.